ratsprotocol/rats-protocol-website/src/article/en/omniapp.md

 1. Users interact with the dApp logic contract on Ethereum.
 2. After the relevant logic is completed, the contract will call the *`TransferOut`* method in the MOS contract.
 3. The  *`TransferOut`*method will Emit an Event containing the calldata of the transaction in the logic contract.
-4. The Ethereum-MAPO Messenger will listen to this Event.
+4. The Ethereum-RAON Messenger will listen to this Event.
-5. The Ethereum-MAPO Messenger will construct proof data of the transaction that the Event is in.
+5. The Ethereum-RAON Messenger will construct proof data of the transaction that the Event is in.
-6. The Ethereum-MAPO Messenger will pass this proof data to the MAP Relay Chain through the *`TransferIn`* method in the MOS contract on the MAP Relay Chain.
+6. The Ethereum-RAON Messenger will pass this proof data to the RATS Relay Chain through the *`TransferIn`* method in the MOS contract on the RATS Relay Chain.
-7. The *`TransferIn`* method will verify this proof data in the light client of Ethereum deployed on the MAP Relay Chain.
+7. The *`TransferIn`* method will verify this proof data in the light client of Ethereum deployed on the RATS Relay Chain.
 8. If the verification is successful, an Event will be Emitted; its content also contains the same calldata as passed by the Messenger.
-9. The MAPO-Polygon Messenger will listen to this Event.
+9. The RAON-Polygon Messenger will listen to this Event.
-10. The MAPO-Polygon Messenger will construct proof data of the transaction that the Event is in.
+10. The RAON-Polygon Messenger will construct proof data of the transaction that the Event is in.
-11. The MAPO-Polygon Messenger will pass this proof data to Polygon through the TransferIn method in the MOS contract on Polygon.
+11. The RAON-Polygon Messenger will pass this proof data to Polygon through the TransferIn method in the MOS contract on Polygon.
-12. The *`TransferIn`* method will verify this proof data in the light client of the MAP Relay Chain deployed on Polygon.
+12. The *`TransferIn`* method will verify this proof data in the light client of the RATS Relay Chain deployed on Polygon.
 13. If the verification is successful, the MOS contract will call the logic contract of the all-chain dApp on Polygon and execute the passed calldata.
 14. The logic contract of the all-chain dApp can Emit an Event similar to 'execution completed'.

-# **MAP Protocol OmniAPp Key Components**
+# **RATS Protocol OmniAPp Key Components**

 ## **[MOS Contract](https://github.com/mapprotocol/mapo-service-contracts/blob/main/evm/contracts/MapoServiceV3.sol)**

-The MAPO Omnichain Service Contract is the core contract of MAP Protocol responsible for cross-chain message transmission.
-MOS Contracts are deployed on the source chain, MAP Relay Chain, and target chain to send, undertake, and receive cross-chain messages.
+The RAON Omnichain Service Contract is the core contract of RATS Protocol responsible for cross-chain message transmission.
+MOS Contracts are deployed on the source chain, RATS Relay Chain, and target chain to send, undertake, and receive cross-chain messages.
 The omnichain dApp involves two key methods:

 **TransferOut**